-Maryland police have DNA matching Rachel Morin murder suspect and video images
+Police have DNA matching Rachel Morin murder suspect but ‘no clue’ of man’s location

-Maryland police have DNA matching Rachel Morin murder suspect and video images but no identity
+Maryland police have DNA matching Rachel Morin murder suspect but ‘don’t have a clue’ of location or name

 Sheriff’s office says DNA matches suspect in March home invasion and assault of young girl in Los Angeles

-The Harford County Sheriff’s Office announced on Thursday it used DNA evidence to identify a potential suspect in the murder of Maryland woman Rachel Morin earlier this month.
+The Harford County Sheriff’s Office announced on Thursday they have used DNA evidence to identify a potential suspect in the murder of Maryland woman Rachel Morin earlier this month.

 Colonel William Davis said DNA found at the scene of Morin’s death was analysed by state police, turning up a match with DNA found at the scene of a March home invasion in Los Angeles where a young girl was attacked.